How to Increase Your Productivity By Doing Less

 #2.
 Work Like a Hermit

 Need a place to take notes for sudden bursts of inspiration?
 Use a notebook and a pencil instead of your phone.
-It works for Warren Buffet, chances are it’ll work for you too.
+It works for Warren Buffett; chances are, it’ll work for you, too.

-Sign out of social media, close all those tabs (that’s what bookmarks are for) and get to work.
+Sign out of social media, close all those tabs (that’s what bookmarks are for), and get to work.
+Or go into do not disturb mode.

 If your task doesn’t require you to be connected, maybe even shut off the internet.
 Yes, I actually just said that.